Kris-Watson/HackOMania2024/README.md

 Smart Power Monitoring for Residential Flats

-### Introduction
+## Introduction

 The Smart Power Monitoring for Residential Flats (SPRF) is an IoT project aimed at providing real-time insights into the power usage of residential flats.
-By leveraging advanced IoT sensors and a robust backend infrastructure, SPCM enables residents to monitor their power consumption patterns, identify potential savings, perform preventive maintenance and
+By leveraging advanced IoT sensors and a robust backend infrastructure, SPCM enables residents to monitor their power consumption patterns, identify potential savings, perform preventive maintenance and save the environment.
 Features

+### Qualitative data
 Real-time Power Consumption Tracking: Get instant readings of your power usage.
+Residents can see an immediate feedback to their actions.
 Historical Data Analysis: Review past consumption patterns for better insight and decision-making.
+SP group will obtain valuable data which can be used to analyse resident behavior and push relavent cost saving strategies
 Alerts and Notifications: Set custom alerts for unusual power usage.
+Show users if there are likely faults or devices with below expected performance.
-Easy Integration: Easy to implement and change
+Easy Integration: Easy to implement and change in case

 ## Getting Started
 Prerequisites